 Many of Catalunya’s medieval villages are hidden gems, and a visit-worthy tiny one of them is Rupit.

-From its narrow streets with stone houses to the surrounding natural scenery (including the largest waterfall in the region, Salt de Sallent), don’t hesitate to add this spot to your Spanish road trip itinerary.
+From its narrow streets with stone houses to the surrounding natural scenery (including the largest waterfall in the region, Salt de Sallent), don’t hesitate to add this spot to your Catalunya road trip itinerary.

 CAZORLA NATURAL PARK